Jasig/ssp-data-importer/README.md

 #ARCHIVING
 # Turn archiving on default is true
 batch.tables.retain.input.archive=true
+# Injected into archive file names.
+Also Injected into the subject of per-job reports.
+# Use this to discriminate between archives and reports from mulitple deployments.
+batch.title=ssp_import

 # What files to archive, ALL, NONE, UNIQUE  default: UNIQUE
 batch.tables.archive=UNIQUE